yelouafi/nant/README.md

 What if we want to move layout defintion (`col-sm-*` classes) outside ? we can make changes on form layout once and then apply it to all our form template.

-Response is `Mixins`. a mixin allows us to apply transformations to a prebuilt Tag.

-So we can rewrite the bootstrap form example as follow

 ```javascript
 // Form layout definition